-- .1 List of emergencies, firefighting and other outfit, indicating its main technical characteristic ICS Class and its position in the ship; list of spare parts and special tools. - .2 Program of mooring and sea trials.
+- .1 List of emergency, fire fighting and other outfit, indicating its main technical characteristic ICS Class and its position in the ship; list of spare parts and special tools. - .2 Program of mooring and sea trials.

 5.3.2 Documents on hull: